 The genetic basis for lacing is complex.
 Kimball (1955) reported lacing to be due to an incompletely dominant gene (Lg).
 Moore and Smyth (1971) found that homozygosity for four genes, brown (eb), Columbian (Co), melanotic (MI) and lacing (Lg) were necessary for lacing.

 The spangling pattern consists of a V – shaped eumelanic spangled located at the distal end of the feather.
 The remainder of the webbing, as was the case for lacing, may be white, or some shade of pheomelanin.
 This pattern appears in silver or gold.
-The golden breeds have the rectrices, sickles and tail covertshas
+The golden breeds have the rectrices, sickles and tail coverts in solid black, while the silver has same in white with a lack – spangled tip.
+Females of both breeds have a larger spangle than males, an apparent consequence of estrogen – enhanced eumelanin activity rather than a sex – linked effect (Smyth, 1990).

 Table 6: Genetic interactions that determine the autosomal secondary patterns in the domestic fowl